enggRosh/enggRosh/README.md

 # 👩‍💻 Roshani Kumari Jha — Software Engineer | Systems | IoT | Full Stack

-I'm a passionate software engineer and recent graduate from the University of New Haven (GPA: 3.91), with over 8 years of experience in academia and IT engineering.
-My work spans systems programming, IoT, edge computing, and full-stack development, with a growing focus on deep learning for biomedical applications.
+I'm a Full Stack Java Developer and recent M.S.
+Computer Science graduate from the University of New Haven (GPA 3.91), with nearly 7 years of experience designing, developing, and deploying scalable enterprise applications.
+I specialize in building robust microservices and web applications using Java, Spring Boot, Angular, React, and cloud-native technologies across AWS and GCP.

-I'm currently seeking postgraduate research positions, PhD opportunities, or industry roles where I can contribute to impactful, high-performance software and data-driven research.
-Open to collaborations and academic-industrial partnerships.
+I have a strong background in developing RESTful APIs, implementing security frameworks, and integrating CI/CD pipelines with Jenkins, Docker, and Kubernetes.
+Skilled at working in Agile teams, applying design patterns, optimizing database queries, and ensuring performance through automated testing and monitoring.
+Passionate about delivering secure, high-quality, and maintainable software solutions that meet business goals.
 ---
 ```
 ## 🛠️ Technical Skills